In 2016, over 750,000 break-ins occurred in the United States. Burglars escaped with about $2,361 on average.

 So don't be afraid to make the switch.

 And if you have any questions about the installation process or would like some recommendations?
-Just contact us today for more information.
+Just have a look at our keyless door advice articles and our keyless door review articles for more information.